-If we try looking at some location-specific data, we’ll get an even improved understanding of the big picture.
+If we try looking at some location-specific data, we’ll get an improved understanding of the big picture.
 In New York, drivers, passengers, and motorcyclists’ deaths rose by 76%, to a staggering 120 people, a record for NYC, while speeding tickets have also doubled despite the empty streets.
 Reports from Los Angeles show that speeding tickets for driving over 100mph rose by 87% amid the COVID-19 pandemic.
-Another report, coming from Georgia, signaled for a similar increase in speeding, with 140 tickets for driving over 100mph just during the month of April.
+Another report, coming from Georgia, signaled a similar increase in speeding, with 140 tickets for driving over 100mph just during the month of April.

 Let’s now look at the reasons why this is even possible.
 One would expect things to be on the quiet side; less traffic would result in fewer accidents, less damage, and a lower fatality rate.
-Here are, however, some reasons why we’ve been monitoring this unfortunate increase.
+There are, however, some reasons why we’ve been monitoring this unfortunate increase.

 - Reduced economic activity has resulted in fewer (to absent) traffic jams.
 Several researches have shown that congestion means fewer accidents.
-The new reality leaves the roads open for driving at higher speed, resulting in increased chances of more severe incidents and more solemn injuries.
+The new reality leaves the roads open for driving at higher speeds, resulting in increased chances of more severe incidents and more solemn injuries.